Wildlife Corridors – Key to Species Conservation Across the Globe

 Significance of Wildlife Corridors

-Wildlife corridors are one tool that can help reconnect disconnected patches of habitat and so are essential to achieve the goal of protecting habitat in various biodiversity-rich regions for people and nature to thrive.
+Migration corridors are another tool that can help reconnect disconnected patches of habitat and so are essential to achieve the goal of protecting habitat in various biodiversity-rich regions for people and nature to thrive.
 Therefore, it is crucial to protect these movement corridors to save the species from oblivion.

 Effects of Habitat Fragmentation